Back to Guides

 What We’re Building

 At GLACIS, we're focused specifically on Layer 3.
-Not because Layers 1 and 2 aren't important—they are—but because plenty of excellent companies are solving those problems.
-Almost nobody is building the evidence infrastructure that healthcare organizations will need when regulators come asking.
+Not because Layers 1 and 2 aren't important—they are—but because the market for independently reviewable AI evidence is still much less mature than the markets for filtering and observability.

 If you're a healthcare AI vendor whose deals are stuck in security review, or a healthcare organization trying to figure out what to demand from your AI vendors, I'd love to talk.